con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > chos kyi dbang phyug chos kyi rgyal/ /
 > legs pa'i lam ni ston pa po/ /

-Sublime Dharma, the Dharma king, the sun,
+The sun, the Dharma king, sublime Dharma,
 Supreme illuminator of the world,
 The Dharma lord, the sovereign of the Dharma,
 The teacher of the path to excellence, (55)